angel-sm/pillar-screen-test-frontend/README.md

-# Vite + React Project Documentation

-## Project Overview
+## Products

 This project is a frontend application built using React, Vite, and TypeScript.
-Vite is used as the build tool for fast development and optimized production builds.
+* I use `Amazon Q` and `ChatGPT` to improve development times.
+* Time wasted in total 8h

 ### Deployed url
 [https://pillar-screen-test-frontend.vercel.app/](https://pillar-screen-test-frontend.vercel.app/)